kknutsondesign/Scorched-Sands-5e/Mechanics/Orrum Mechanics.md

 #### Orrum and Spell Points
-The spell points per level in the table above is an abstraction of how familiar you are to working with Orrum.
+The spell points per level in the [[Orrum Mechanics#Spellcasting Table|table above]] is an abstraction of how familiar you are to working with Orrum.
 Players begin fumbling and erratic with their castings and as such only handle Orrum in small quantities.
 While not otherwise occupied, ie. during short rests, they may attempt to refill their vials if there is more Orrum to hand.
 This comes with some danger of setting off a spell or spilling some Orrum if things go poorly.
 If done during a long rest the character has more time to work properly with their tools and thus avoid the normal risks involved.

 Some things that can go wrong include:
 - Being interrupted or bothered while working.